 Uncertainty in the positive recorded photon dose for Hanford workers in the low-energy photon fields characteristic of plutonium facilities is certainly larger than the values shown in Table 6-32.
+An estimate of the overall bias (defined as the ratio of the deep dose to the recorded whole body dose) is provided by Wilson et al. (1990) for the respective Hanford dosimeter types according to major facility categories as shown in Table 6-33.

-An estimate of the uncertainty was not provided by Wilson et al (1990) or by Fix, Gilbert and Baumgartner (1994).
-The Hanford film and thermoluminescent dosimeters easily respond to the predominant 17 keV (plutonium x-rays) and 60 keV (241Am) photon radiation particularly if the non-penetrating and penetrating whole body and extremity dose components are analyzed (i.e., as shown in Figure 6-17) as was routine practice at Hanford.
+The Hanford film and thermoluminescent dosimeters easily respond to the predominant 17 keV (plutonium X-rays) and 60 keV (Am) photon radiation, particularly if the non-penetrating and penetrating whole body and extremity dose components are analyzed (i.e., as shown in Figure 6-17) as was routine practice at Hanford.
 The ratio of the non-penetrating and penetrating dose was routinely used in the analysis of dose (Larson and Roesch 1954).
-However, the variation in the recorded dose is highly effected by shielding, the worker's orientation in the field, etc. Evaluations of the dosimetry for Hanford plutonium workers has received more examination historically than any other area as shown by the letters, references and bibliography noted in Wilson et al (1990).
-In the early years, contamination of the plutonium by fission and activation problems undoubtedly occurred which likely increased the energy of the radiation.
-DOELAP testing formally began in 1986 (DOE 1986) and included a 17 keV (k-fluorescent x-ray characteristic of plutonium) and 60 keV (241Am) beams.
-The only option, since there is evidence of significant efforts to accurately measure the photon dose in Hanford plutonium facilities compared to portable instruments and PICs is to increase the range in bias for the two-element dosimeter by a factor of 2.
-This is shown in Table 6-33.
+However, the variation in the recorded dose is highly effected by shielding, the worker's orientation in the field, etc. Evaluations of the dosimetry for Hanford plutonium workers have received more examination historically than any other area as shown by the letters, references, and bibliography noted in Wilson et al. (1990).
+In the early years, contamination of the plutonium by fission and activation problems undoubtedly occurred, which likely increased the energy of the radiation.
+DOELAP testing formally began in 1986 (DOE 1986) and included a 17 keV (k-fluorescent X-ray characteristic of plutonium) and 60 keV (Am) beams.